jacobweiss2305/key-value-store/fastapi/README.md

 This project uses FastAPI to implement a transactional key-value store with ACID properties.
 FastAPI is a modern, fast (high-performance), web framework for building APIs with Python 3.6+ based on standard Python type hints.

+## Concurrency
+This server uses a combination of threading and lock-based synchronization to manage access to shared resources across multiple clients.
+As such, it is able to handle concurrent requests in a safe way, given certain conditions.
+It also includes support for transactions, with operations including START, COMMIT, ROLLBACK, PUT, DELETE, GET, and VIEW.

 ### Safety Across Operations

 #### TLDR;